broken-shotgun/GoopseaAndChat/README.md

 Install UnityHub and install Unity 6.2.

+Known issues:
 "No valid Unity Editor license found.
-Please activate your license." - Stupid Unity forcing you to use UnityHub to open and launch projects, it didn't used to be like this...
+Please activate your license." - Use UnityHub to open the project, not the editor exe itself.

 ## infinite-ai-tv-generator (Node.js)

 This is a Node.js project for generating the episodes.
 It will generate the episode text from a generative AI text service, then progmatically generated the episode and text-to-speech all the dialog.
 When the episode is "ready", it will be placed in a folder that the Unity scene is configured to look at for new episodes.
+For testing, I usually call `setEpisodesDir` in the player debug console (`~` to open debug console) and update it to `{REPLACE_WITH_FULL_PROJECT_DIRECTORY_PATH}/infinite-ai-tv-generator/episodes`.

 ### Setup